aenkirch/React-Big-Scheduler-Interface/README.md

 ---
 ## Some context

-This project was developed during a few months as a scholar project for Paris Descartes University : therefore, the database used on the demo was provided by our teacher.
+This project was developed during a few months as a school project for Paris Descartes University : therefore, the database used on the demo was provided by our teacher.

 ![Chat Preview](./docResources/bigLogoIUT.jpg)